angela-ren/syslib2024/Week_10_Creating_BareBones_CatalogingModule.md

 # Creating a Bare Bones Cataloging Module #

-- create a basic HTML page that contains a form for entering bibliographic data
+- Create a basic HTML page that contains a form for entering bibliographic data
-- The form that we create needs to mirror the data structure in the **books** table: author, title, publisher, copyright.
+- The form needs to mirror the data structure in the **books** table: author, title, publisher, copyright.
-- Create **index.html** page, create a new directory for this module:
+- Create **index.html** page: create a new directory for this module:
    `cd /var/www/html`
   `sudo mkdir cataloging`
-- Use nano to create the index.html file and add the content: `cd cataloging`  `sudo nano index.html`
+- Use `nano` to create the **index.html** file: `cd cataloging`  `sudo nano index.html`
 - In **index.html**, add the following content:

 <!DOCTYPE html>